b72u68/SimPL/README.md

 ## Overview

-I created this parser for fun and to check whether the given expressions in the homework are valid or not, which can easily be done by hand in 15 minutes, but I had decided that why not spend 24 hours to make a parser to automate it.
+I created this parser for fun and to check whether given expressions in the homework are valid or not, which could easily be done by hand in 15 minutes.
-It would be fun (it wasn't).
+But why dot that when I could spend 24 hours to make a parser to automate it.
+It would be fun!
+(It wasn't).

 The BNF for SimPL is as followed: